What are the Benefits of Aquaponics?

 - Organic Produce: The use of chemicals and pesticides is harmful to human health.
 However, in your aquaponics system, the produce is grown chemical-free.

 - Personal Satisfaction: Farming your food with an aquaponics system is rewarding and exciting.
 Knowing that your produce is healthy for you and your family will give you great personal satisfaction.

 How Does Aquaponics Save Water?

 One of the great benefits of aquaponic growing is the minimal water wasted compared to conventional farming.
 Although the name implies 'water' aquaponics uses approximately 95% less water than traditional farming.

 When watering your conventional garden, the majority of the water used is lost in the soil, never getting to the roots of your plants.
 Aquaponics uses the same recycled water continuously.
 Very little water is lost in evaporation, and the water feeds only the roots of the plants in your system.
 Aquaponics is also more water-efficient than hydroponics because hydroponics requires that you completely change the water after each crop.
-These are not needed in aquaponics; instead, all of the water is recycled and reused.
+These are not needed in aquaponics; instead, all the water is recycled and reused.

 How is Aquaponics 100% Natural?

 How is Aquaponics Gardening Organic?

-Think about how you would feel if you ate only doughnuts for a whole month or several months?
+Think about how you would feel if you ate only doughnuts for an entire month or several months?
 Terrible, right?
 Well, similarly, your plants and vegetables will take in the nutrients and harmful elements (sugary sweet doughnuts) in the soil that they are grown in.
 You may have great soil in your backyard, or maybe your soil has some good nutrients and some harmful elements in it (as is usually the case).

 With aquaponics, you don't have to worry about what's in your soil because you completely control what goes into every one plant and vegetables that are grown in your system.